ghc-proposals/ghc-proposals/proposals/0000-ghc-cpp.rst

 Note: as per
 https://gcc.gnu.org/onlinedocs/cpp/Initial-processing.html the
 CPP-style comments do not nest.
+They are needed because they are valid CPP syntax, and are emitted in files such as ``cabal_macros.h``.

 The only tokens emitted are ``cpp`` and ``cppcont``.
 The additional comment type is stored with the others if they are being kept.